zlanderous/mu-editor.github.io/en/howto/read_logs.md

 * Finally, you'll see some sort of textual output, often a helpful message explaining why the log was written, or perhaps a copy of some data which Mu was processing at the time of the log entry.

-If you ever find a bug in Mu, please attach a **complete** copy of the log file for the day when you discovered the bug (and it'd be helpful if you point out the lines in the log for when the bug was encountered).